pschaeflein/hol-microsoft-teams/Module 3/Lab.md

 1. Complete the Bot profile section, entering a Display name, Bot handle and description.

 1. Complete the Configuration section.
     1. For the Messaging endpoint, use the Forwarding https address from ngrok prepended to the route to the MessagesController in the Visual Studio project.
+For example: https://[address-from-grok].ngrok.io/api/messages
     1. Click the **Create Microsoft App ID and password button**.
 This opens a new browser tab/window.
     1. In the new browser tab/window the application is registered in Azure Active Directory.
 Click **Generate an app password to continue**.
     1. An app password is generated.
 Copy the password and save it.
 You will use it in a subsequent step.